 - 2.1 The Pay, Performance and HR Committee has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework.
-This committee delegates day-to-day responsibility for operating the policy and ensuring its maintenance and review to the Strategic IT Coordinator. - 2.2 Leaders and Managers have a specific responsibility to ensure the fair application of this policy and all staff are responsible for supporting colleagues and ensuring its success. - 2.3 This policy applies to all members of The Trust community (including staff, students, volunteers, parents/carers, visitors, trustees, governors)

-who have access to and are users of Trust ICT systems, both in and out of the Academy.
-This policy should be read alongside ICT3 Online Safety Policy (Students).

-- 2.4 The Headteacher has a duty of care for ensuring the safety (including online safety) of members of the Academy community, although the day-to-day responsibility for online safety will be delegated to a nominated member of staff (as per Section 4). - 2.5 The implementation of this Online Safety Policy will be monitored by a designated member of staff within each Academy.
+This committee delegates day-to-day responsibility for operating the policy and ensuring its maintenance and review to the Strategic IT Coordinator. - 2.2 Leaders and Managers have a specific responsibility to ensure the fair application of this policy and all staff are responsible for supporting colleagues and ensuring its success. - 2.3 This policy applies to all adults of The Trust community (including staff, volunteers, visitors, trainees, learners, trustees, governors) who have access to and are users of Trust ICT systems, both in and out of the settings.
+This policy should be read alongside ICT3 Online Safety (Pupils) Policy. - 2.4 Headteachers/Heads of Setting have a duty of care for ensuring the safety (including online safety) of members of their community, although the day-to-day responsibility for online safety will be delegated to a nominated member of staff (as per Section 4). - 2.5 The implementation of this Online Safety Policy will be monitored by a designated member of staff within each setting.
 This may be, but is not restricted to, the Designated Safeguarding Lead (DSL) or a member of the Senior Leadership Team (SLT).
-Each Academy may, if they wish, appoint a designated Online Safety Coordinator who will then take responsibility for the implementation of this policy. - 2.6 The Headteacher and (at least) one other member of the Senior Leadership Team at each Academy are to be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff (see Section 22).
+Each setting may, if they wish, appoint a designated Online Safety Coordinator who will then take responsibility for the implementation of this policy.

+2.6 The Headteacher/Head of Setting and (at least) one other member of the Senior Leadership Team at each Academy are to be aware of the procedures to be followed in the event of a serious online safety allegation being made against a member of staff (see Sections 22/23).